QCD thermalization: Ab initio approaches and interdisciplinary connections

-While digital quantum simulations based on a Trotterized time evolution on a universal quantum computer are challenging to scale up, present large scale analog quantum simulators using ultracold quantum gases already explore the many-body limit described by quantum field theory~\cite{Bloch_2008, haller2010, Gring12, Hung2013, Langen15, Navon2015, Navon2016, parsons2016site, schweigler2017experimental, bernien2017probing, Prufer:2018hto, Erne2018, Eckel2018, Hu2019, Feng2019, Murthy2019, Keesling2019, prufer2019experimental, Zache:2019xkx}.
-In principle, with quantum simulators also non-universal aspects of the dynamics of gauge theories can be studied.
-This has been first achieved for Abelian gauge theory with digital quantum simulations, such as using trapped ions~\cite{Martinez_2016} or with superconducting qubits~\cite{Klco_2018}.
+While digital quantum simulations based on a Trotterized time evolution on a universal quantum computer are challenging to scale up, present large scale analog quantum simulators using ultracold quantum gases already explore the many-body limit described by quantum field theory~\cite{Bloch_2008, haller2010, Gring12, Hung2013, Langen15, Navon2015, Navon2016, parsons2016site, schweigler2017experimental, bernien2017probing, Prufer:2018hto, Erne:2018gmz, Eckel2018, Hu2019, Feng2019, Murthy2019, Keesling2019, prufer2019experimental, Zache:2019xkx}.
+In principle, with quantum simulators non-universal aspects of the dynamics of gauge theories can be studied.
+This was first achieved for Abelian gauge theory with digital quantum simulations, such as those using trapped ions~\cite{Martinez_2016} or superconducting qubits~\cite{Klco_2018}.

-An interesting possibility to consider is applying a hybrid quantum-classical framework to real time problems.
+An interesting possibility to consider is the application of a hybrid quantum-classical framework to real time problems.
 This has been discussed in a ``single particle" digital strategy for scattering problems whereby higher loop quantum contributions can be simulated digitally and the background gauge field treated in principle on a quantum simulator~\cite{Mueller:2019qqj,Mueller:2020vha}.
 It is also important to note that scalable analog systems for the quantum simulations of gauge theories using ultracold atoms have been reported~\cite{Kokail_2019,Mil_2020}.
 We anticipate significant progress in all of these approaches to quantum computation of real time problems in the decade ahead.